Dimnir/TrackingSnookerBalls/README.md

-## Creating a model which can generate a 2D "top-view" of the snooker table:
+## Generate a 2D "top-view" of the snooker video:

 ![input_output](/images/input_output_img.png)